parmegv/leap_doc/docs/platform/quick-start.md

     $ leap cert dh

-Create server certificates for all the nodes you have added:

-    $ leap cert update

-NOTE: the file `files/ca/ca.key` is extremely sensitive and must be carefully protected.
+NOTE: the files `files/ca/*.key` are extremely sensitive and must be carefully protected.
 The other key files are much less sensitive and can simply be regenerated if needed.

 Edit provider.json configuration